cliveholloway/herbert/README.md

 https://HerbertHolloway.org

-So, I thought I'd take the opportunity to plow through some Python coding - something I should probably do after spending 29 years focusing on Perl.
+So, I thought I'd take the opportunity to demonstrate some Python coding - something I should probably do after spending 29 years focusing mainly on Perl.

-For speed, I have written most iof this dcode using "vibe coding", followed by manual tweaking as needed.
+For speed, I have written most of this code using "vibe coding", followed by manual tweaking as needed.
 This is about a week's work in total.

 I've used [Jekyll](https://jekyllrb.com/) to build out the site.
 Never used it before, but got everything built and working in less than a day, and figured it would be a good example of learning a new stack.
-The site is built out using a githubv deploy action.
+The site is built out using a github deploy action.

 I have included a zip of the core of the Jekyll site in this file: